 Last, take pictures.
 Photograph the damage to the vehicles, the position of the vehicles immediately after the accident, and the surrounding area.
 Photographs are important evidence in any accident case.
 They can help prove the amount of damage and who was at fault.

-Who is Liable for a Parking Lot Accident?
+Who is Liable for a Parking Lot Accident in Vinings?

 In parking lot crashes that involve serious injuries or fatalities, the assistance of an accident investigation or reconstructionist may be necessary.
 These experts are expensive so they are normally only used in cases with large damages.
 In smaller cases, you may spend more money on an expert than the amount of damages that the accident itself caused.

-The Atlanta personal injury attorneys at The Champion Firm, P.C. have experience representing clients in parking lot accidents.
+The Vinings personal injury attorneys at The Champion Firm, P.C., have experience representing clients in parking lot accidents.
 We have represented people who have been seriously injured or lost a loved one in a parking lot accident.
 Parking lot accidents can be difficult to prove.
-To make sure your rights are properly protected, you need a personal injury attorney on your side who can advocate for you.
+To make sure your rights are properly protected, you need a Vinings car accident attorney on your side who can advocate for you.
 Call us today for a free consultation about your parking lot accident.